op7ic/WINFINGER/README.md

 - grep/awk hash type you need or use csvtool

 **Removing Headers**

-If headers need to be removed and CVS adjusted for easy parsing, run the following ``sed`` commands:
+If headers need to be removed and CSV adjusted for easy parsing, run the following ``sed`` commands:
 ```
 sed -i -e '/Sigcheck v2.73 - File version and signature viewer/d' */*
 sed -i -e '/Copyright (C) 2004-2019 Mark Russinovich/d' */*